We want to be healthy. We want to be in shape. But face it, we also want a double cheeseburger and an extra-large pepperoni pizza.

 Even while eating clean, it is still acceptable to have small amounts of natural sugar (e.g. honey, maple syrup) in moderation — so long as you’re not diabetic or suffering from other health issues that may be worsened by consuming sugars.

-Similar to the issue of processed foods, the sugars that are added into our foods are often heavily processed and may impose unnecessary health risks.
+Similar to the issue of processed foods, the sugars that are added to our foods are often heavily processed and may impose unnecessary health risks.
 Hence, by avoiding added sugars through clean dieting, we are heading in the right direction towards being a healthier version of ourselves.

 - Choosing complex carbohydrates over refined carbohydrates